Reviewed: 25 February 2021

 Travellers will use this unique Compassionate (C-UK) Reference Number as part of the Landing Form Application process which needs to be completed with 48 hours of arrival.

-Visitors travelling to the Isle of Man for compassionate reasons will follow any such directions issued by the Isle of Man Government, Department of Health and Social Care.
+Visitors travelling to the Isle of Man for compassionate reasons will follow any such directions issued by the Isle of Man Government, Cabinet Office.

 This direction must be followed throughout your visit.